-Teaching programs require a minimum B average in your last 2 years/10 credits or your best 10 credits. * There are often minimum averages for your ‘teachable’ subjects as well.
+Teaching programs require a minimum B average in your last 2 years/10 credits or your best 10 credits (refer to each institution for exact requirements).
+There are often minimum averages for your ‘teachable’ subjects as well.
 All programs look for experience working with children or youth

 Improve your GPA:

 Visit the AA&CC and the Centre for Teaching & Learning to improve your academic skills.